 The second concert being featured in this week of music by Alfred Schnittke comprised two of his major compositions plus the world première of a work unfinished at his death.
-It was broadcast on 13 January 2001, and was given by the London Sinfonietta, conducted by Martyn Brabbins.
+It took place on 13 January 2001, and was given by the London Sinfonietta, conducted by Martyn Brabbins.

 The concert began with perhaps Schnittke’s most-performed work, the Concerto Grosso No. 1.
 Opening movement ‘Preludio’ begins on prepared piano, gently clattering its way through a nursery rhyme-type melody.
 It’s answered with a hocketed idea in the solo violins, rocking back and forth on adjacent semitones (one can see already where this may be going: clusters a-go-go), while the lower strings form a backdrop of sustained harmonics.
 There’s a brief soloistic flourish in the violins, the violas slither down their strings to a bottom pedal note, the harpsichord teases its keyboard, and a gorgeous second idea begins.
 Above a glacial viola chord, a violin solo explores a melody at the bottom of its register; it’s not specified in the score, but in this performance Clio Gould opts to play near the bridge, making the line effectively fragile, and causing some delicious overtones to appear at the edges.
 A duet is formed, and the harpsichord re-announces the nursery tune; a curt, loud response in all the strings (tutti for the first time), brings the movement to an end, the violins’ hocketing idea now widened from a semitone to sevenths and ninths.
 You’d be forgiven for thinking a composer like Vivaldi had a hand in the second movement.
 Titled ‘Toccata’, it’s a diabolical parody of Vivaldi, overstuffed with ridiculously strict and stretto canons, Schnittke at his most caustically comical.
 For all its apparent frivolity, the humour gradually seems rather superficial; the movement’s real substance lies beneath, and is very much more unsettling.
 The ideas from the first movement are now explored in much greater depth in ‘Recitativo’, the rocking semitones and slithering violas in particular.
 Here, the prophecy about clusters comes true; in fact, the movement is an astonishingly miasmic creation, Schnittke’s string parts positively oozing from note to note in a gripping display of texture music.
 And, despite the increasingly desperate displays from the two solo violins, it’s the textures that ultimately predominate here, all hope of melody lost in the increasingly vast morass of notes.
 To this end, the movement’s conclusion is spectacular, all the strings (working upwards from the basses) gradually removing their mutes, eventually swamping the soloists.
 The fourth movement, ‘Cadenza’, is the soloists’ riposte: a flailing fortissimo gush of notes, increasingly florid and improvisatory, as the violinists put the world to rights.
 It concludes, beautifully incongruously, back in the world of pastiche, a short transition—replete with final trill!—leading to the penultimate ‘Rondo’ movement.
 Schnittke jump cuts his neo-Baroque material with, of all things, a harpsichard tango (first used in his soundtrack to the film Agony, about which more on Thursday), somehow interweaving them in a way that makes (if it’s not a contradiction in terms with music like this) perfect sense.
 Just as the movement reaches its emotional zenith, out of nowhere, the nursery tune from the beginning resurfaces, clattering away as before, the strings sliding up to their highest registers.
 Concerto Grosso No. 1 ends with a ghostly ‘Postludio’, the hocketed semitone idea now almost out of sight, the soloists picking out the notes on stratospherically high harmonics; they plunge to the ground (the strings taking the opportunity briefly to rekindle their faux-Vivaldi) only to soar once again, the whole orchestra finally locked into a tight, unmoving chord.